 Any students falling below Satisfactory Academic Progress (SAP) at mid-point and end of contracted program will be advised of their academic and attendance standing by a designated school official.
 Students who are not meeting minimum expectations will be provided SAP notification and an Academic Plan to provide guidance on improving standing to achieve completion.
 The student portal is available to all students to check standing as needed.
 Instructors encourage students to utilize their portal.
-See SAP policy for additional information

-Student's strengths and areas requiring improvement are identified and plans for improvement are discussed during the advising to provide a student the opportunity to achieve expectations.
+See SAP policy for additional information during the advising to provide a student the opportunity to achieve expectations.
 When professional assistance is needed students are provided contact information for those community resources (also posted on the Student Intranet page).
 Documentation will be signed by both the school official and the student.
 The signed documentation will be retained in the student's official academic file located in the Student Information System Academic Review meetings are also available to address special matters.
 The Academic Review Committee can be composed of a combination of the school director, education leader, program coordinators, financial aid officers, and instructors.
 The school refers students to outside agencies when the student requests assistance.